UncleTallest/sanguihedral/README.md

 - choose Clan (Optional)[this also affects images and sheet labels]

-- input other character sheet values [this populates available rolls]
+- input character values [this populates available rolls]

 Dice Roller options: